dragonfly-science/dragonfly-website/content/news/2021-10-27-RSI-release/content.md

 <!--more-->

 We worked closely with staff from the Ministry for Business, Innovation and Employment (MBIE) to produce the report.
-This is the first time it has been presented in a digital format.[See the 2021 Research, Science and Innovation Report](https://researchscienceinnovation.nz/).
+This is the first time it has been presented in a digital format.
+[See the 2021 Research, Science and Innovation Report](https://researchscienceinnovation.nz/).

 The report is based on data from a range of sources, including Stats NZ, Tertiary Education Commission, government investment and OECD data.
 It features a commentary on the data, dual language section headers, information panels and case studies.
 Responses made to the COVID-19 pandemic from MBIE and from scientists are highlighted throughout.